Loading Solar Battery Perth...

 Additional loads:

-Total: Can easily exceed 10kW.
-Requires careful system design.
+Total: can exceed 10 kW.
+Requires careful system sizing.

-Some battery systems have low continuous discharge ratings - they can store energy but can only release it slowly.
-These systems may not be suitable for backup applications, even if they technically support islanding.
+Some battery systems have low continuous discharge ratings: they can store energy but only release it slowly.
+These systems may not be suitable for backup use, even when they technically support islanding.

-For example, a battery with a 2.5kW maximum discharge rate cannot run a 3kW load, regardless of how much energy it has stored.
-If you're planning for backup, ask your installer about the continuous discharge rating and whether it matches your expected backup loads.
+For example, a battery with a 2.5 kW maximum discharge rate cannot run a 3 kW load, regardless of stored energy.
+If backup matters, ask your installer about the continuous discharge rating and whether it matches your expected backup loads.

-Ask your installer: "If there's a blackout during the day, will my solar panels recharge the battery, or do I need to wait for grid power to return?"
+Ask your installer: "If there's a blackout during the day, will my solar panels recharge the battery, or do I have to wait for grid power to return?"

-Before signing a quote, make sure you understand exactly what backup capability you're getting:
+Before signing a quote, confirm what backup capability the system actually provides:

-"All batteries provide backup" - No. Many systems are grid-tied only and provide zero power during blackouts, even when fully charged.
+"All batteries provide backup."
+No. Many systems are grid-tied only and provide zero power during a blackout, even when fully charged.

-"A bigger battery means longer backup" - Partially true, but the inverter's output rating matters more for what you can actually run.
-A 20kWh battery with a 3kW inverter still can't run a 5kW air conditioner.
+"A bigger battery means longer backup."
+Partly true.
+The inverter's output rating sets what you can actually run.
+A 20 kWh battery paired with a 3 kW inverter still cannot run a 5 kW air conditioner.

-"I can run my whole house on battery backup" - Possible, but requires careful system design with large inverter capacity (8-15kW+).
-Most systems are designed for essential circuits only.
+"I can run my whole house on battery backup."
+Possible, but it needs careful system design with large inverter capacity (8–15 kW or more).
+Most installations are sized for essential circuits only.

-"Solar will keep me going indefinitely during a blackout" - Only if your system supports solar charging during backup mode, and only during daylight hours with good conditions.
+"Solar will keep me going indefinitely during a blackout."
+Only if the system supports solar charging in backup mode, and only during daylight hours with adequate generation.

-Backup capability varies significantly between systems.
-Don't assume - ask your installer to clearly explain what backup you're getting, which circuits are covered, and what limitations apply.
-Get the backup scope documented on your quote before signing.
+Backup capability varies widely between systems.
+Ask the installer to spell out what backup you're getting, which circuits are covered, and the limitations.
+Get the backup scope documented on the quote before signing.